AtomixPL/termadventure/README.md

 v1.0.3 (07-10-2025) - typing a blank username is now impossible

 v1.0.4 (21-11-2025) - game code was cleaned up and constant game variables were moved to separate file

+v1.0.5 (24-11-2025) - game was split into five seperate .py files for organisational purposes